 Some universities will take care-experience into account when making an offer.
 This is called a contextualised or adjusted offer, and is often a grade or two lower than a standard offer.
 Each university has a different applications process, which they will explain on their website.

-Universities will treat the information about care-experience as confidential and will not label or negatively discriminate against a student because they have been looked-after.
+Colleges and universities will treat the information about care-experience as confidential and will not label or negatively discriminate against a student because they have been looked-after.

 Scottish students who are care experienced can also apply for additional financial support from the Student Awards Agency Scotland (SAAS).